hchiam/learning-css/README.md

     shape-margin: var(--breathing-room); /* need margin-right too */
   }
   ```

+  - and if you want something like a "shape-inside", that is, a custom shape that affects the wrapping of text _inside_ of it, you can use two `float`s and have one left side `shape-outside` and one right side `shape-outside`: https://codepen.io/hchiam/pen/ByoNrOG

 - to make a container completely wrap around a `float`ed element: